POSTPONED TO OCT.20-23 | APPLICATIONS (FREE) ONGOING

 4-DAY WORKSHOP TUITION

-Applications Deadline: Open until filled.
-Space is limited to 15 participants.
-Bruce’s workshop is open to both film and digital photographers.
+There is currently no fixed deadline to apply.
+Space remains limited to 15 participants max.
+Bruce’s workshop welcomes both film and digital photographers.

 103-555 Prometheus Lane

 Flights and accommodations are not included.
 A detailed workshop information packet including transportation directions to Bowen & on island lodging options is provided upon registration.

 Complimentary coffee, tea and small snacks will be provided every morning.

 In response to the COVID-19 pandemic, withdrawal/cancelation notices have been allowed up to 4 weeks before the workshop on Sunday, Sept.
 20, 2020 at the latest to receive a refund.
 Please note that with the exception of Coronavirus related withdrawals, all deposits/full registrations remain otherwise subject to a $250 USD cancelation fee*.